US STOCKS-Wall Street bounces on robust job additions in April

 By Sruthi Shankar and Shreyashi Sanyal

-May 3 (Reuters) - Wall Street’s main indexes gained on Friday, as a surge in job additions in April pointed to a solid domestic economy, while a steady rise in wages backed the Federal Reserve’s patient view on interest rate hikes.
+May 3 (Reuters) - Wall Street’s main indexes rose steadily on Friday, as a stronger-than-expected job growth in April showed that the U.S. economy continues to expand.

-The Labor Department’s monthly employment report showed jobs increased by 263,000 last month, while economists polled by Reuters had forecast a 185,000 rise.
-The unemployment rate dropped to a more than 49-year low of 3.6%.
+The Labor Department said the U.S. economy added 263,000 jobs in April and the unemployment rate dropped to a more than 49-year low of 3.6%.

-However, average hourly earnings rose 0.2% in April after rising by the same margin in March and below the anticipated 0.3% rise.

-“The volatility in equities is somewhat reasonable given the headline numbers were pretty surprising and very positive in this environment,” said Charlie Ripley, senior market strategist at Allianz Investment Management in Minneapolis.
+However, average hourly earnings came in just shy of expectations, pointing to muted inflationary pressure.

+“The economy is looking fairly strong and inflation pressures are subdued, which is bullish for the stock market,” said Rahul Shah, chief executive at Ideal Asset Management in New York.

-Cisco Systems Inc dipped 0.3%, after fellow network gear-maker Arista Networks Inc forecast weak current-quarter revenue.
-Shares of Arista plunged 15.1%, the most among S&P 500 companies.
+Network gear-maker Arista Networks Inc plunged 15%, the most among S&P 500 companies, after it forecast weak current-quarter revenue.

-Shares of Electronic Arts Inc also declined 3.5% after brokerage MKM Partners downgraded the company’s stock to “neutral” from “buy.”

-Advancing issues outnumbered decliners by a 4.50-to-1 ratio on the NYSE and by a 2.60-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 3.74-to-1 ratio on the NYSE and a 3.24-to-1 ratio on the Nasdaq.

-The S&P index recorded 16 new 52-week highs and no new low, while the Nasdaq recorded 38 new highs and 10 new lows.
-(Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Arun Koyyur)
+The S&P index recorded 24 new 52-week highs and two new lows, while the Nasdaq recorded 61 new highs and 23 new lows.
+(Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; additional reporting by Herbert Lash in New York; Editing by Arun Koyyur)